Hilltoppertech/hilltopper-python-etrade-watchlist-utilities/README.md

                 - Input/old watchlist & filename:  'Vanguard 20160128' 'Vanguard 20160128.csv'
                 - Output/new watchlist & filename: 'Vanguard 20160128' 'Vanguard 20160128.csv.txt'
         - When disabled:
-            - The output filename will be the same as the input filename with '.txt. appended
+            - The output filename will be the same as the input filename with '.txt' appended
 - Input file filename & format requirements:
     - Format requirements:
         - In Etrade, when downloading the original/input Etrade csv watchlist, specify a view such as 'Summary - Market View' that will print the ticker symbols in the 1st column of the .csv file